 "DiCaprio is my right hand man," Chef Cy says.
 "If I am not around I can guarantee he will do things the way I want them done."
 After four years DiCaprio has been the man Cy depends on.
 And his favorite dish to make: Chicken Tinga Enchiladas, a spicy saute chicken dish with Oaxacan Mole.

-Outside Sales for Events and Catering
+Events and Catering

 Heather Rammel is responsible for outside sales for events and catering for Rio Grill.
 She has a great passion for the restaurant industry and truly enjoys helping people achieve their ultimate event.
 Prior to working for Downtown Dining, Rammel was Sales, Event and Marketing Manager for Georis Properties, Georis Winery and Corkscrew Café in Carmel Valley.